victoria-maple/resources/guide.md

   in general (single-target or multi-target) is very poor, made only mildly better by the addition of [Holy Arrow](https://maplelegends.com/lib/skill?id=2301005).
+    - Their single-target attack speed is somewhat slower than most other classes.
 - Unable to effectively train on non-undead monsters, and crippled in the presence of monsters that are resistant to holy.
 - Extremely fragile when dispelled, due to losing Magic Guard and Invincible.